leopauly/Drowsiness-Detection-system/README.md

 ---------------------------
 This repository consists of my programs written for "Eye tracking and blink detection from video frames" that is used in my Drowsiness Detection Project.

+- Reference paper for blink detection : (to be updated)
--Reference paper for eye tracking and blink detection : (to be updated) -Reference paper for Drowsiness detection project : (to be updated)
+- Reference paper for eye tracking : (to be updated)
+- Reference paper for Drowsiness detection project : (to be updated)

 To run this program:
 - clone the repository in to your computer in to the same directory